faithdennis/reddit-data-pipeline/README.md

 ## Repository Structure

 The final project contains this starter setup.
-You may adapt it as needed, but please make sure you don't commit large files which can be complicated to undo.

 ```
 .